California Takes Controversial Approach to Fentanyl Crisis

 Sam Chapman has spent years researching how to stop fentanyl from killing American children.

-His son, Sammy, was fatally poisoned after a dealer who’d found him on SnapChat delivered the drug to him at home, “like a pizza,” when his parents were sleeping.
+His son, Sammy, was fatally poisoned after a dealer who found him on Snapchat delivered the drug to him at home, “like a pizza,” when his parents were sleeping.

-Chapman’s advocacy work has largely focused on legislative reform, including Sammy’s Law, which, if passed, would require platforms such as SnapChat and TikTok to let parents use third-party software alerting them when dangerous content is shared on their children’s social media accounts.
+Chapman’s advocacy work has largely focused on legislative reform, including Sammy’s Law, which, if passed, would require platforms such as Snapchat and TikTok to let parents use third-party software that would alert them when dangerous content is shared on their children’s social media accounts.

-He has put up his own awareness campaigns, including billboards with images of his son.
+He has launched his own awareness campaigns, which include billboards with images of his son.
 Regarding the state’s approach, he said, “levity is hardly the answer.”

 But even with great messaging, there are limits to education and awareness.